 What is VITA?

-The due date for the US individual income tax return for tax year 2019 is April 15, 2020.
+The due date for the US individual income tax return is generally April 15th.

 The standard deduction for taxpayers who do not itemize deductions on Schedule A (Form 1040) changes every year.
-The standard deduction amounts for the 2019 tax year are:
+The standard deduction amounts vary depending on whether you are:

 Please note: There is a higher standard deduction for those filers who are age 65 or older, or legally blind.